pagkly/Zed/Investopedia3/North American Securities Administrators Association (NASAA).md

 ## Understanding the North American Securities Administrators Association

-NASAA seeks to help investors identify and avoid [fraud](https://www.investopedia.com/terms/f/fraud.asp) by educating the public, investigating violations of state and provincial law, and filing enforcement actions.
+NASAA seeks to help investors identify and avoid [[fraud]](https://www.investopedia.com/terms/f/fraud.asp) by educating the public, investigating violations of state and provincial law, and filing enforcement actions.
 Its membership is made up of regulators that may be appointed, hired for career-focused positions, or are under the jurisdiction of their states' Attorneys General.
-These regulators are responsible for licensing securities firms and investment professionals—such as [broker-dealers](https://www.investopedia.com/terms/b/broker-dealer.asp) and [investment advisers](https://www.investopedia.com/terms/i/investmentadvisor.asp)—registering certain securities offerings, reviewing financial offerings of small companies, auditing branch office sales practices and record-keeping, promoting investor education, and most importantly, enforcing state securities laws.2
+These regulators are responsible for licensing securities firms and investment professionals—such as [[broker-dealers]](https://www.investopedia.com/terms/b/broker-dealer.asp) and [[investment advisers]](https://www.investopedia.com/terms/i/investmentadvisor.asp)—registering certain securities offerings, reviewing financial offerings of small companies, auditing branch office sales practices and record-keeping, promoting investor education, and most importantly, enforcing state securities laws.2

 In addition to protecting investors, some state regulators may help small businesses raise money and stay in compliance with securities laws.
 Some regulators may work in a department that also regulates insurance or banking.2

-NASAA's membership is made up of securities regulators from all 50 U.S. states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, Canada, and Mexico.1 NASAA's [website](http://www.nasaa.org/) features a variety of investor and professional resources, including a [fraud center](https://www.nasaa.org/investor-education/fraud-center/) that lists top investor traps, a fraud awareness quiz, fraud red flags, how to contact a local securities regulator, and how to investigate a broker or investment adviser.
+NASAA's membership is made up of securities regulators from all 50 U.S. states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, Canada, and Mexico.1 NASAA's [[website](http://www.nasaa.org/) features a variety of investor and professional resources, including a [fraud center]](https://www.nasaa.org/investor-education/fraud-center/) that lists top investor traps, a fraud awareness quiz, fraud red flags, how to contact a local securities regulator, and how to investigate a broker or investment adviser.

 ## Special Considerations